 The good news (despite the fact that the US isn’t on the top ten list) is that you can follow all of the tips for a long life without moving to an exotic locale.
 It is relatively simple to introduce healthier eating habits to your lifestyle by eating more vegetables and fruit.
 Spending time with friends and/or family will naturally help you destress.
 Taking a brisk walk daily and finding a weekend sport or physical activity that you enjoy is a good start towards improving your chances at a longer life.

 So what happens if you hit the jackpot and do live a very, very long, healthy life?
 How can you prepare financially?

-Term Life Quotes for the Long Haul: How to Protect Your Family if You Outlive the Average
+Term Life Insurance to Protect Your Family if You Outlive the Average

 The great thing about averages is that they’re just that—averages, not the extent of the possibilities.
 If you eat right and do your best to live a healthy lifestyle, you may find yourself heading into your 80s and beyond in the company of your loved ones.
 But what would your good fortune mean for your financial security?

 » Learn more: How to Live Longer and Financially Plan for It

 Here are a few questions to think about: